arvigeus/AZ-204/Topics/Active Directory.md

 - **Public client applications**: User-facing apps without the ability to securely store secrets.
 They interact with web APIs on the user's behalf.
 - **Confidential client applications**: Server-based apps that can securely handle secrets.
 Each instance maintains a unique configuration, including identifiers and secrets.

-Apps performing the on-behalf-of flow require code to handle Conditional Access challenges.

-The Integrated Windows authentication flow allows applications on domain or Azure Active Directory (Azure AD) joined computers to acquire a token silently.
+The Integrated Windows authentication flow allows applications on domain or Azure AD joined computers to acquire a token silently.

 ### Working with MSAL